millerman86/vschool-assignments/module-2/assignments/simple-html-calculator/mario-pest-control/readme.md

   * Opening an HTML document in browser
 Extra Credit
 Build Mario Pest Control website to be responsive, meaning it looks great when shrunk down to the screen size of a smart phone.

+Things Learned

+- stepUp - Increment the value of the input field by one (or a specified increment count)
+- stepDown - Decrement the value of the input field by one (or a specified decrement count)